integrativemodeling/npctransport/README.md

 # NPC simulations utility files

+## User's manual

-See *User's Manual* in PDF format in this folder for more details.
+A detailed *User's Manual* in PDF format is available in this folder.

 ## Reference